maxmind/libmaxminddb/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+# Why does this fork exist

+Under ubuntu when we want to build this library we often encounter errors about int128, this forked version differs from original one only in commented block with typedefs in `maxminddb.h`.